Hollywood Sign: The Hollywood Sign Trust

 The Hollywood Sign Trust is a nonprofit 501(c)(3) organization established in 1978 with the mission of preserving, maintaining, and protecting the Hollywood Sign, one of California’s most recognized cultural landmarks.
-The Trust is tasked with physical maintenance, repairs, refurbishment, and capital improvements of the Sign, in addition to securing it and educating the public about its historical and cultural importance.
+The Trust has tasked itself with physical maintenance, repairs, refurbishment, and capital improvements of the Sign, in addition to securing it and educating the public about its historical and cultural importance.

 In 2000, the Hollywood Sign Trust installed the first state-of-the-art surveillance system at the Sign.
 The system was modified in 2005 and again in 2022 and features security cameras, two way radios, and infrared cameras pointed at the Sign and its surrounding areas.
 The cameras are monitored by the Los Angeles Police Department.

 The Hollywood Sign Trust has been responsible for the repainting and maintenance of the Sign.
 Most recently, they orchestrated the 2022 cleaning and painting of the Hollywood Sign.
 This was designed to be in conjunction with the 2023 100th anniversary of the Sign.

 Other notable projects include the 2010 Trust for Public Land activation to raise funds to purchase Cahuenga Peak, the 80th (2003), 90th (2013), and 100th (2023) anniversary celebrations of the Sign, and the in-progress plans for a Hollywood Sign visitor center in partnership with the City of Los Angeles and Rec & Parks.

 In 2023, the Hollywood Sign Trust was honored with the 2023 Preservation Award by the Los Angeles Conservancy, which recognized the Sign Trust’s exceptional achievements in the field of historic preservation in Los Angeles County.

 Trustees

 The Hollywood Sign Trust is made up of nine trustees nominated by the Hollywood Chamber of Commerce, the City of Los Angeles, and the Office of Los Angeles's 4th City Council district.
-As of 2024-2025, the board consists of Jeff Zarrinnam (Chair), Marty Shelton (Vice Chair), Brian Lane (Secretary), Andrea Conant, Jerry Neuman, Stefanie Smith, Darnell Tyler, Ed Tom, and Dana Pesce.
+As of 2024–2025, the board consists of Jeff Zarrinnam (Chair), Marty Shelton (Vice Chair), Brian Lane (Secretary), Andrea Conant, Jerry Neuman, Stefanie Smith, Darnell Tyler, Ed Tom, and Dana Pesce.